Billing Services for Specialty Nurses.

 There is a learning curve to be surmounted when beginning to bill for any specialty nurses.
-Ever-changing payor rules and mandates, specialty coding, and billing requirements can be tough to navigate for providers as well as for billing staff.
+For providers and billing staff, ever-changing payor rules and mandates, specialty coding, and billing requirements can be tough to navigate.
 Many times billers depend on providers to share appropriate CPT and ICD codes.
 Only providers may not be up to date on the latest coding guidelines.
 This lack of knowledge and coding experience can place a handicap on your receivables. ebix, Inc. understands that each specialty brings its own set of challenges.
 Accordingly, we work to develop custom workflows and a unique set of coding rules based on services provided by your healthcare organization.

 We are silent partners with many specialty nurses in the following medical practices.